Rowmotion on fences: Tilings

 To show that $\phi$ is a bijection, we describe its inverse.
 Given an $\al$-tiling, $T$, we construct a family $\cO$ of subsets of $F$ as follows.
 Each column $C$ of $T$ corresponds to an element $A\in\cO$.
 If the square in row $i$ of $C$ is yellow, then we let $A$ contain none of the elements of $S_i$.
 If this square is a part of a red tile which covers row $i-1$ or $i+1$, then we let $S_{i-1}\cap S_i$ or $S_i\cap S_{i+1}$ be in $A$, respectively.
 Finally, if the square is the $j$th element of a black tile, then we put the $j$th smallest unshared element of $S_i$ in $A$.
 Verifying that $A$ is an antichain and that the sequence of antichains forms an orbit does not involve any new ideas and so is left to the reader.
 The fact that this is the inverse of $\phi$ is clear since the first part of the proof shows that this is true on the level of the individual columns of the tiling and antichains of the orbit. \end{proof}

-Using the tiling model it is easy to read off various statistics about orbits which will be useful in proving homomesy and orbomesy results.
+Using the tiling model it is easy to read off various statistics about orbits which will be useful in proving homomesy and homometry results.
 For $x\in F$, consider the {\em indicator function on antichains} $\chi_x:\cA(F)\ra\{0,1\}$ defined by

 For an orbit $\cO$ of antichains, $\chi_x(\cO)=\sum_{A\in\cO} \chi_x(A)$ is the number of times $x$ occurs in an antichain of the orbit.
 We also define

 so that $\chi(\cO)$ is the total number of antichain elements in an orbit.
 As usual, we add a hat for the corresponding functions on ideals $I$.
 For example, $\chih_x:\cI(F)\ra\{0,1\}$ is defined by